All Episodes

 Is Mitt Romney responsible for rising energy costs and depleting energy supplies?

-All of this is Barack Obama.
+Barack Obama, all of this is Barack Obama.

-Every ounce of misery, economic misery in this country is directly traceable to the Oval Office and the offices of Pelosi and Reed and every other Democrat on Capitol Hill.
+Every ounce of misery, economic misery in this country is directly traceable to the Oval Office and the offices of Pelosi and Reid and every other Democrat on Capitol Hill and every Democrat staff member.

-Nitt Romney had had anything to do.
+Mitt Romney had had anything to do.

 Mitt Romney's tax rate is not responsible for one deleterious thing that has happened to any person in this country.

-Mitt Romney has done more to empower and enrich individuals with Bain Capital and the other things he's done at the Olympics than Barack Obama could ever hope to do, because Barack Obama's done nothing but ruin people's lives.
+Mitt Romney has done more to empower and enrich individuals with Bain Capital and the other things he's done at the Olympics than Barack Obama could ever hope to do because Barack Obama's done nothing but ruin people's lives.

-And we want to talk about Britt Romney's 15% tax rate.
+And we want to talk about Mitt Romney's 15% tax rate, how much he makes on speeches.

 Mitt Romney had nothing to do with the subprime mortgage crisis.